Mel Brooks: 1970–1979: Hollywood

-Young Frankenstein was the third-highest-grossing film domestically of 1974, just behind Blazing Saddles with a gross of $86 million.
-It also received two Academy Award nominations for Best Adapted Screenplay and Best Sound.
-It received some of the best reviews of Brooks's career.
-Even notoriously hard-to-please critic Pauline Kael liked it, saying: "Brooks makes a leap up as a director because, although the comedy doesn't build, he carries the story through ...
-[He] even has a satisfying windup, which makes this just about the only comedy of recent years that doesn't collapse."
-In 1975, at the height of his movie career, Brooks tried TV again with When Things Were Rotten, a Robin Hood parody that lasted only 13 episodes.
-Nearly 20 years later, in response to the 1991 hit film Robin Hood: Prince of Thieves, Brooks mounted another Robin Hood parody, Robin Hood: Men in Tights (1993).
-It resurrected several pieces of dialogue from his TV series, and from earlier Brooks films.
+Young Frankenstein was the third-highest-grossing film domestically of 1974, just behind Blazing Saddles, with a gross of $86 million.
+It received Academy Award nominations for Best Adapted Screenplay and Best Sound.
+Pauline Kael wrote "The style of the picture is controlled excess, and the whole thing is remarkably consistent in tone … The movie works because it has the Mary Shelley story to lean on: we know that the monster will be created and will get loose.
+And Brooks makes a leap up as a director because, although the comedy doesn't build, he carries the story through. … [He] even has a satisfying windup, which makes this just about the only comedy of recent years that doesn't collapse."
+Brooks returned to TV with When Things Were Rotten, a Robin Hood spoof that lasted 13 episodes.

-After his two hit films Brooks got a call from Ron Clark who had an audacious idea: the first feature-length silent comedy in four decades.
-Silent Movie (1976) was written by Brooks and Clark, and starred Brooks in his first leading role, with Dom DeLuise, Marty Feldman, Sid Caesar, Bernadette Peters, and in cameo roles playing themselves: Paul Newman, Burt Reynolds, James Caan, Liza Minnelli, Anne Bancroft, and the mime Marcel Marceau, who uttered the film's only word of audible dialogue: "Non!"
-It is an homage to silent comedians Charlie Chaplin and Buster Keaton, among others.
-It was not as successful as Brooks's previous two films but did gross $36 million.
-Later that year, he was named fifth on the Top Ten Money Making Stars Poll.
-Reviews were generally favorable; Roger Ebert praised it as "not only funny, but fun.
-It's clear at almost every moment that the filmmakers had a ball making it."
-Regarding the film's inside jokes, Ebert wrote that "the thing about Brooks's inside jokes is that their outsides are funny, too."
+Brooks got a call from Ron Clark pitching the first feature-length silent comedy in four decades.
+Silent Movie (1976), written by Brooks and Clark, stars Brooks as a director making the first feature-length silent comedy in four decades.
+It features DeLuise, Feldman, Sid Caesar, Bernadette Peters and, playing themselves, Anne Bancroft, James Caan, Liza Minnelli, Paul Newman, Burt Reynolds and mime Marcel Marceau, who utters the film's only audible line of dialogue: "Non!"
+An homage to silent comedians Charlie Chaplin, Harold Lloyd and Buster Keaton, it was less successful than Brooks's previous two films, but grossed $36 million.
+That year, he ranked fifth on the Top Ten Money Making Stars Poll.
+Ebert wrote "It's clear at almost every moment that the filmmakers had a ball making it. ... the thing about Brooks's inside jokes is that their outsides are funny, too."

-High Anxiety (1977), Brooks's parody of Freudian psychoanalysis, as well as the films of Alfred Hitchcock, was written by Brooks, Ron Clark, Rudy De Luca, and Barry Levinson, and was the first movie Brooks produced himself.
-Starring Brooks, Madeline Kahn, Cloris Leachman, Harvey Korman, Ron Carey, Howard Morris, and Dick Van Patten, it satirizes such Hitchcock films as Vertigo, Spellbound, Psycho, The Birds, North by Northwest, Dial M for Murder and Suspicion.
-Brooks plays Professor Richard H. (Harpo) Thorndyke, a Nobel Prize–winning psychologist who suffers from "high anxiety".
+High Anxiety (1977), Brooks's parody of Alfred Hitchcock, was written by Brooks, Clark, Rudy De Luca and Barry Levinson, and was the first film Brooks produced himself.
+Starring Kahn, Korman, Leachman, Ron Carey, Howard Morris, Dick Van Patten and Brooks as Professor Richard H. Thorndyke, a Nobel Prize–winning psychiatrist who suffers from "high anxiety", it spoofs the Hitchcock films Suspicion, Spellbound, North by Northwest, Psycho, The Birds and Vertigo.